shens12/CS1XA3/Assign1/README.md

 This is a bash script to keep at root of your git repo that performs some specific functionalities.

-To start with, it will prompt you a menu_help command, by which you can understand how to use the secipt.
+To start with, it will prompt you a "explanation" command, by which you can understand how to use the secipt.

 By reading through this README, you can also get a quickly understanding of all functions.